OllieBck/SwitchMusicBox/README.md

 curl -sS https://raw.githubusercontent.com/adafruit/Raspberry-Pi-Installer-Scripts/master/i2samp.sh | bash
 ```

 Download this repo by opening up Terminal and `git clone https://github.com/OllieBck/SwitchMusicBox`.
+Move into the director `cd /home/pi/SwitchMusicBox` and create an empty directory with `mkdir SwitchBoxSongs`.

 Install Samba and edit the config file to link to this directory.